 This system of teaching and training is unique in the martial arts community.
-During its early years, the ATA used the Chahng-hun style of forms (also used by the International Taekwondo Federation).
-But although this style was widely accepted in the Taekwondo community, Eternal Grand Master H.U.
-Lee felt that its forms did not accurately reflect Taekwondo -- particularly the strength and beauty of Taekwondo kicking techniques.
+During the early years, ATA used the Channg-hun style of forms.
+Although this style is widely acceptable, Eternal Grand Master felt it did not truly represent the spirit of Taekwondo—particularly the strength and beauty of the kicking techniques.

-These forms are part of a fully-integrated curriculum, in which everything a student learns reinforces everything else.
-The forms contain all or nearly all of the techniques that students are expected to know at each rank, the one-step sparring segments complement the forms, and all of these patterns lead logically to the movements required for each succeeding rank.
+Today, with Songahm forms, students are part of a fully integrated curriculum.
+Every move that a student learns reinforces everything else.
+It creates a foundation.
+The forms contain all, or nearly all, of the techniques a student is expected to know at each rank.
+Additionally, one-step sparring segments complement the forms and create patterns that lead logically into the next succeeding rank.

-The Songahm curriculum facilitates a smooth progression from one rank to the next, so that students who begin Taekwondo feeling they'll never be able to do a simple block (for example) suddenly find themselves a few years later doing 360-degree jumping kicks with ease.
-Songahm Taekwondo also focuses on personal development of the mind and body.
-To say it is just self-defense would be to lose most of the valuable ideas and philosophy behind this ancient art.
-The heightened capacity for self-defense resulting from our Taekwondo is really a fringe benefit that is gained by dedicating one's self to the values, philosophy and training of Songahm Taekwondo.
+The Songahm curriculum is about much more than physical talent.
+It’s about personal development of the mind and body.
+To say it is merely “self-defense” would take away from the valuable ideas and philosophies that are deeply rooted in this art.
+The heightened capacity for “self-defense” resulting from this training is really a fringe benefit that is gained from dedicating one’s self to the values, philosophy and training of Songahm Taekwondo.

 When learning, a student is in a true, traditional Taekwondo class, focusing not just on the physical but also on discipline, honor, self-control, respect, courtesy and perseverance.
 A beginner does not focus on being a skilled martial artist within a month or two, as a strong foundation in Taekwondo must be built first.